Designing a grocery management tool to reduce stress in meal activities.

 Visibility of system status

-A progress tracker is added to show the user what steps are coming up and what steps have been completed.
+A progress tracker is added to show the user upcoming and completed steps.

 The MVP is finished, but EatWell can be refined and improved, especially in a more creative and engaging direction.